Step-Aware Residual-Guided Diffusion for EEG Spatial Super-Resolution¶

 Highlights & Insights¶

-- Robustness across datasets and upscaling factors
+- Robustness: Demonstrates stability across datasets and scaling factors.

 Limitations & Future Work¶